stefbowerman/full-screen-header/README.md

 });
 ```

-Or, pass in callback functions as options when initializing the plugin
+Or, pass in options when initializing the plugin

 ```javascript
 var initCallback = function(){